CrimsonFreak/crim_stables/README.md

 - Ctrl + C to quit if stalled (the script tends to not termlinate by itself, even though the work has been done alright)

-Note that you will need to have nodejs and npm installed on your machine
+Note that you will need to have nodejs and npm installed on your machine **Also you have to fill in your DB credentials in index.js, I'll make it easier in upcoming updates**

 ## Translation